Brad Jones (racing driver)

-Bradley Jones also known as Brad (born 2 April 1960) is a retired Australian racing driver.
+Bradley Jones (born 2 April 1960) is an Australian former racing driver.
 Jones now acts as team co-principal with his brother Kim in the V8 Supercar racing team, Brad Jones Racing.

 Although he is more known as a V8 team owner, Brad Jones was successful in nearly all forms of motorsport he competed in.
-He is one of only two people alongside Jim Richards to have won both the Australian AUSCAR and NASCAR championships.
+He is the only person to have won both the Australian AUSCAR and NASCAR championships.

 Motorsport career

 Jones was born and grew up in the country town of Albury in New South Wales, where he still lives now.
 He has a range of experience in domestic and international racing that he puts to use in the V8 Supercar team he owns and runs with his brother Kim.
 Jones has driven with a number of manufacturers including Ford, Holden, Lotus, Volkswagen, Mercedes-Benz, Audi and Mitsubishi at domestic and international circuits in Japan, Macau and Belgium as well as Australia and New Zealand.

-Jones started his racing career at the age of 14 doing motor cross racing from which he eventually progressed up to Formula Ford in 1980.
+Jones started his racing career at the age of 14 doing motocross racing from which he eventually progressed up to Formula Ford in 1980.
 He then spent a number of years occasionally driving a twin-turbo Chevrolet V8 powered Mercedes-Benz 450 SLC for Shepparton based racer Bryan Thompson.
 While driving for Thompson, Jones finished seventh in the 1985 Australian GT Championship driving the Mercedes and a Chevrolet Monza previously driven by Bob Jane, Peter Brock and Allan Grice (Thompson would win the championship also driving both cars, while Grice had won the championship in the Monza in 1984).
 Jones also proved himself as one of the stars of Series Production racing driving a Mitsubishi Starion Turbo during the early to mid-1980s, having many battles with production car "king" Peter Fitzgerald in another Starion, and former Bathurst winners Brian Sampson in yet another Starion, and Colin Bond in an Alfa Romeo GTV6.

 In 1985 the Mitsubishi Ralliart Team invited him to race in the two major Australian endurance races, the 1985 Castrol 500 at Sandown, and the 1985 James Hardie 1000 in a factory Group A Mitsubishi Starion.
 Jones' first start in the Bathurst 1000 lasted only just past the first turn on the first lap.
 A mid-field mishap saw Jones' Starion and the Holden VK Commodore of 1981 race winner John French collide and spin off into the tyre barrier with both cars too damaged to continue.
 This relationship with the Ralliart team lasted on and off until the end of 1988, with Jones racing extensively in Japan and often being overlooked for Australian races.
 During this time he qualified the Starion in the top 10 at Bathurst for the 1986 James Hardie 1000, and finish 10th outright in 1988.